bibek12345/DIPC/CloudWorkshop_DIPC_1200.md

 ### Copy Reference Data
 To save time, we will copy reference data previously created into our project.

-1. Please download the Examples project from the link (images/1200/Examples.dxi)
+1. Please download the Examples project from the link <a href='https://github.com/OracleCPS/DIPC/blob/master/images/1200/Examples.dxi'> Examples.dxi </a>

 2. Click on "File" in Director and select "Open Package File..."